 The center-unstable cone field is forward invariant and this holds for any $x\in U\cap f^{-1}(U)$ by continuity.

-The cu-direction tangent bundle of the iterates of a $C^2$ submanifold are H\"{o}lder continuous as long as they do not leave $U$, with uniform H\"{o}lder constants.
-We only need the existence of a dominated splitting $E^{cs}\oplus E^{cu}$.

-\begin{Definition} An embedded $C^1$ submanifold $L\subset U$ is {\em tangent\/} to the centre-unstable cone field, if $T_{x}L\subset C^{cu}_{a}(x)$, at every point $x\in L$. \end{Definition} Given $L$ satisfies Definition~\ref{d.tangent}, then $f(L)$ is also tangent to the centre-unstable cone field by the domination property so far as $f(L)$ is in $U$,
+We say that an embedded $C^1$ submanifold $N\subset U$ is \emph{tangent to the center-unstable cone field} or a \emph{center-unstable (cu) disk} if the tangent subspace to $N$ at each point $x\in N$ is contained in the corresponding cone $C^{cu}_a (x)$.

-The tangent bundle $TL$ is said to be \emph{H\"{o}lder continuous}, if the sections $x\to T_x L $ of the Grassmannian bundles over $L$ are H\"{o}lder continuous.